-Class 41- development required for the purposes of the carrying on of any tramway or road transport undertaking.
-Trees Trees within Conservation Areas are covered by the Town and Country Planning (Scotland) Act 1997 as amended by the Planning (etc) Act 2006.
-This Act applies to the uprooting, felling or lopping of a tree having a diameter exceeding 2" (75mm) at a point 4ft (1.5m) above ground level.
+Trees within Conservation Areas are covered by the Town and Country Planning (Scotland) Act 1997 as amended by the Planning (etc) Act 2006.
+This Act applies to the uprooting, felling or lopping of a tree having a diameter exceeding 75mm at a point 1.5m above ground level.
 The planning authority must be given six weeks' notice of the intention to uproot, fell or lop trees.
 Failure to give notice will render the person liable to the same penalties as for contravention of a Tree Preservation Order (TPO).

 Tree Preservation Orders are made under planning legislation to protect individual and groups of trees considered important for amenity or because of their cultural or historic interest.
 When assessing amenity, the importance of trees as wildlife habitats will be taken into consideration.
 There is a strong presumption against any form of development or change of use of land which is likely to damage or prejudice the future long term existence of trees covered by a Tree Preservation Order.
 The removal of trees for arboricultural reasons will not imply that the space created by their removal can be used for development.

-The Trees in the City Action Plan contains a set of policies to guide the management of the Council's trees and woodlands.
-New Town Conservation Area
+Trees in the City contains a set of policies with an action plan used to guide the management of the Council's trees and woodlands.